 Thomas Brown: Cannabis is the plant that marijuana comes from.
 One product from the same plant is cannabidiol (CBD) oil.
 It doesn’t have THC, which is the psychoactive chemical in marijuana that makes you feel “high.”
-Using CBD oil is different than smoking marijuana.
+Using CBD oil is different from smoking marijuana.

 There’s no evidence that CBD oil can help with ADHD.
 Ongoing research is testing whether CBD may help to improve some other disorders.
 However, right now there isn’t enough evidence to show that it’s safe or effective.

-It is important to be clear that CBD oil is not the same as hashish oil.
+It’s important to be clear that CBD oil is not the same as hashish oil.
 The latter has very high THC content.
 It is usually heated and smoked in a process called “dabbing.”
 Hashish oil is extremely addictive and harmful to health.

 Stephanie Sarkis: Some people report that CBD seems to help with their ADHD.
 However, this appears to be caused, in part, by the placebo effect.
 The mind has a lot of power over the body.
-If you think something might work well for you, there is a pretty good chance that it will.
+If you think something might work well for you, there’s a pretty good chance that it will.